Aleppo Room

 The panels found their way to Germany after the Wakil family sold them in 1912 to Mrs. Mary Koch, who then donated them to the Pergamon Museum in Berlin.
 Currently, the panels are displayed in the "Aleppian Hall" in the Islamic section of the museum.

-Bayt Wakil house is situated in Al-Jdayde quarter on Sissi Street in Aleppo, Syria.
+Bayt Wakil house is situated in Al-Jdayde quarter on Sissi Street in Aleppo.
 It includes two attached houses that are best known for this intricate wooden paneling.
-The Aleppo Room paneling were carved by a Persian artist in 1603, the depictions are of biblical scenes featuring the Virgin Mary, Christ and his disciples.
+The Aleppo Room paneling were carved by a Persian artist in 1603, including painted depictions of Christian scenes featuring the Virgin Mary, Christ and his disciples.

 Description

-Aleppo Room's ornate woodwork belongs to Wakil House (Arabic: بيت وكيل / ALA-LC: Beit Wakil) in Al-Jdayde historic district in the Syrian city of Aleppo.
+The Aleppo Room's ornate woodwork belongs to Wakil House (Arabic: بيت وكيل / ALA-LC: Beit Wakil) in Al-Jdayde historic district in the Syrian city of Aleppo.
 The wood paneling covered the walls of the oldest hall in the house.
-Further, the inscriptions that was found written on them date them back to the year (Hegira 1009 or 1012 / AD 1600–01 or 1603).
+The inscriptions written on them date them to the year (Hegira 1009 or 1012 / AD 1600–01 or 1603).
 According to this, these paintings are the oldest Syrian art from this category that still exist today.
-In addition, the importance of the drawings is due to their unique value; plant motifs usually dominate the scenes in such paintings, but on the contrary, the drawings of the Aleppo Room are images of people and various scenes that also include animals.
+In addition, the images have a special value; in addition to the plant motifs that usually dominate Islamic decoration, these also include scenes with people and various scenes that also include animals.